ioanamatac/House-Project-Angular/README.md

 ##  Side Information
 _Using the Google Service, Firebase:_
-1. after the settings into the Firebase (https://firebase.google.com), I added HttpClient into the app.module.ts
+1. After the settings into the Firebase (https://firebase.google.com), I added HttpClient into the app.module.ts
 2. @Injectable appareil.service.ts :